-- The Howard Families are a fictional group created by Robert A. Heinlein, featuring heavily in books such as Time Enough for Love.
+- The Howard Families are a fictional group created by Robert A. Heinlein, featuring heavily in books such as Methuselah's Children and Time Enough for Love.
 The Howard Foundation was started in the 19th century by Ira Howard, a millionaire dying of old age in his forties, for the purpose of extending human lifespans.

 - In the Vorkosigan Saga, especially Cetaganda and Diplomatic Immunity, version I is the raison d'etre for the Star Creche, and drives the main plots.

 - Creepy immortal bodysnatcher Doro of Octavia Butler's Wild Seed establishes one, with "seed villages" all over the world.
 Someone who's six thousand years old and automatically possesses the body of the nearest person whenever he dies really doesn't view the rest of humanity as much more than his toy.

 - Charles Stross' Apocalypse Codex, a vicious cult camouflaged as a televangelist church uses a breeding program to create the next generation of true believers.
 The way they do it deserves notice: they kidnap young women, inflict spinal cord injuries to permanently paralyze them, and use artificial insemination to repeatedly use their bodies as unwilling host mothers.

 Live Action TV